 The biggest factors that affects milk supply is long spaces between feedings, long, slow feedings, excessive pressure on the breast (restrictive bras and clothing), and smoking.

-Manual expression is actually the best way to collect milk due to nipple stimulation (prolactin) and skin to skin nipple contact (oxytocin) during the first few days after delivery.
+A baby is the best breast pump ever made and stimulates milk making and milk let down hormones in a way no pump can.
+When it comes to expressing milk, manual expression is actually the best way to collect milk due to nipple stimulation (prolactin) and skin to skin nipple contact (oxytocin) during the first few days after delivery.
 Manual expressed milk also contains higher fat content than milk pumped with an electric pump and may keep baby satisfied for longer.
 Ideally, it’s best to catch the milk in a cup and feed baby through cup feeding or small syringe versus a bottle to avoid nipple confusion early on.
 To manually express milk, start by placing your fingers 2-3 cm away from the nipple and squeezing breast tissue down towards the areola.
 Do this until stream stops and reposition hands to different areas around the breast.
 Milk ducts are around the entire areola so make sure to work through the entire breast.

-After the first few days, a electric breast pump may be helpful to relieve engorgement and reserve milk in a bottle for late night partner feeds.
+After the first few days, an electric breast pump may be helpful to relieve engorgement and reserve milk in a bottle for late night partner feeds.
 You may st0re expressed milk in a bottle or milk bag in the refrigerator for 3-5 days or store in a refrigerator freezer for up to 3 months or 6 months in a deep freezer.
 To prepare frozen milk, thaw in the refrigerator or warm in a plan of lukewarm water or under lukewarm running tap water.
 Thawed breastmilk should be used within 24 hours of being defrosted and should not be refrozen.
 If milk is room temperature, use within 4 hours.
 Discard leftover expressed breast milk or formula from feeding as it can contain bacteria from baby.

 Separation anxiety is due to object permanence and not from the Mom holding baby too much.
 (There is no such thing as cuddling your baby too much) Before going back to work, start playing hide and seek games and hide toys under blankets to let baby know object permanence is just temporary.